For many homeowners, the idea of downsizing can be both exciting and daunting. Downsizing your home...

 You can donate the items in good condition to local charities like Goodwill and Salvation Army that have donation centers all over the country.
 You can also bring donations directly into their stores during regular store hours.
 Or look up other organizations around town by searching through Google Maps "charities + (your city name)."

 If you prefer working with an organization that comes pick it up from your home, try using a website like Donate Stuff.
 They will send someone locally who is willing to come to get whatever you want to be donated - whether they pick it up or you deliver the items is your choice.
-You can also donate your good to churches and other similar organizations.
+You can also donate your goods to churches and other similar organizations.

 Can You Sell or Donate All Your Items?

 One question that you might have while downsizing your home is whether you can sell or donate all your items or if there are any items you can't donate.
 Well, if you are looking to donate an item, you should be careful.
 You shouldn't donate anything that is not useful, as that can be taken as disrespectful.
 For example, if you are donating your clothes, make sure they are not worn out to the level that they cannot be worn.
 Instead, donate something that other people can wear.
-Such items can be donated to waste management companies who recycle waste and use it for useful purposes.
+Such items can be donated to waste management companies that recycle waste and use it for useful purposes.
 However, only specific types of materials can be sent to such recycling centers.
 It is also good to ask the company about what they accept and what they do not accept.
 If you feel that an item is in such a bad condition that it cannot be sold or donated, it is better to throw it away.
 If you don't need it, then there is no point in keeping it in your house.
 It will automatically be taken to the proper waste management area once it is in the trash.

 Are you trying to figure out what needs to be thrown out?
 Check out our post - Throw These Items Out Today to Make More Space in Your Home!